 Rabies is a core vaccine for cats and dogs and is legally required in all states.
 It is first administered after 12 weeks of age, and booster shots are given throughout their life.

-Lyme vaccine is considered a core vaccine in many northeast states where Lyme disease is endemic.
+Lyme vaccine may be considered a core vaccine in many northeast states where Lyme disease is endemic.
 This is first administered when puppies are 10 to 12 weeks old, with a booster in 2 to 3 weeks.
 Annual boosters are recommended for dogs that reside in areas with exposure to ticks carrying Lyme disease.

 Leptospirosis is a non-core vaccine intended to prevent a bacterial infection in the kidneys and liver that is spread through wildlife urine, especially rodents.
 This disease has resurfaced in many areas in the northeast, so has been in more common use.

-Feline Herpesvirus, Calici Virus, Feline Distemper are considered core vaccines which protect against these 3 common viral diseases.
+Feline Herpesvirus, Calici Virus, Feline Distemper are core vaccines which protect against 3 common viral diseases.
 Your kitten will receive their first vaccinations between the ages of 6 and 8 weeks, and they will need to be repeated every 3 to 4 weeks until your kitten is at least 12 weeks old.
 A booster vaccination is administered in 1 year and then every 3 years for at-risk cats.

 Feline Leukemia (FeLV) is a non-core vaccine, but is considered very important for cats that spend time outdoors.
 The first vaccine is given when a kitten is a minimum of 10 weeks old and a booster is given 2 to 4 weeks later.
-Booster shots are updated annually for indoor /outdoor cats.
+Booster shots are updated annually for outdoor cats.

 *Preventable canine diseases and symptoms: